Listing of Grant, Cost-share, Loan & Other Support Resources

 The service is free to producers and organizations in the Upper Midwest region: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin.
 Our grants advisor can help identify available grant programs to fit the client’s proposed project, clarify the goals and scope of the project, and review the client’s grant proposal.

 The service also sends out periodic email announcements about state and federal grant programs that may be of interest to farmers and farmer organizations in the Upper Midwest region.

 To sign up for the email list please email Martin Bailkey, Grants Advisor, at email@example.com

-The Michael Fields Grants Advising service is jointly funded by the McKnight Foundation, the Wisconsin Farmers Union, and the North Central region of USDA-SARE.
+The Michael Fields Grants Advising service is jointly funded by Farm Aid, the Wisconsin Farmers Union, and the North Central region of USDA-SARE.

-Below is a list of the grant programs and sources of general support we most frequently recommend to clients.
+Below is a list of grant programs and other sources of general support frequently recommended.
 If any of these seem to fit the goals of your project, please be in touch!